nerdmed/settings-manager/README.md

 func:
 A callback function that will get the old and the new values as parameters.

-_Return:_
+_Return (Optional):_
 You can change the value that will get applied by returning a new value

 **Example**

 	mySettings.beforeSet("light", function(oldVal,newVal){
 		// this will execute before the value is actualy set
+		// you can cancel with this.cancel();

-		// if this returns false the value will not be set, so you can do error checking })
+		// if you return a value this will be applied
+	})

 **Example 2**
-To change the value before applying it you have to return an object with a value propaty.
-If you also want to stop in this case you can return an object with a value and a stop propaty.
+To change the value before applying it you have to return the new value.
+If you dont return anything it will just take the value that was set.
+If you want to stop in a certain case you can just run this.cancel() anywhere in your before Hook.
-The follwing example will change the value before applying it and checking onChanged and afterSet.
+The follwing example will change the value before applying it and running onChanged and afterSet.

 	// if its after 18:00 Clock the lights will always be set to true mySettings.beforeSet("light", function(oldVal,newVal){
 		var light = newVal;
+		if(new Date().getHours() < 18) light = false;
-		if(new Date().getHours() > 18) light == true;
+		if(new Date().getHours() > 18) light = true;
-		return {
+		return light;
-			value : light,
-		}
 	})

-	// if its after 22:00 Clock the lights will can not be changed anymore mySettings.beforeSet("light", function(oldVal,newVal){
+	// if its after 22:00 Clock the lights can not be changed anymore mySettings.beforeSet("light", function(oldVal,newVal){
 		var light = newVal;
 		var blockLights = false;
-		if(new Date().getHours() > 18) light == true;
+		if(new Date().getHours() > 18) light = true;
-		if(new Date().getHours() > 22) blockLights == true;
+		if(new Date().getHours() > 22) this.cancel();
-		return {
+		return light;
-			value : true,
-			stop : blockLights
-		}
 	})

 ### onChange(name, callback)
-This will only Execute if the value of your object changes.
-For now it uses EJSON.equals to compare
+This will only execute if the value of your object changes.
+For now it uses EJSON.equals to compare.

 **Arguments**